-The amount and type of award varies from one institution to another and also depends on the student's academic excellence, along with leadership qualities as demonstrated by involvement in extracurricular and community activities.
-Obtaining a scholarship is competitive and applications must be made directly to each school.
+The amount and type of award vary from one institution to another and depend on the student's academic excellence and leadership qualities as demonstrated by involvement in extracurricular and community activities.
+Obtaining a scholarship is competitive, and applications must be made directly to each school.

 Scholarship/ Tuition Waiver: